A Rich History

 Soldiers and gentry received lands for their service to the Crown, but most of the new arrivals were poor labourers and artisans.
 Lord Chichester founded Belfast in 1613 and the town grew so quickly it soon outpaced Carrickfergus as the main hub.
 Since the Reformation, England had been a Protestant nation.
 But Ulster's native people were Catholic.
 Religion, along with land dispossession, rights and sovereignty issues, became a source of conflict and uprisings.

 In 1690, the 'Planters' celebrated when the Protestant King William of Orange ousted Catholic King James from the British throne, defeating him in Ireland at the Battle of the Boyne.
 Just a year before James' supporters had held the plantation city of Londonderry (Ireland's only remaining completely walled city) under a 105 day siege.

-In the 1840s, the Ulster counties were badly affected by the potato blight and ensuing famine.
+In the 1840s, the Ulster counties were badly affected by the potato blight and ensuing Famine.
 An even bigger wave of emigration followed.
 This time it was the poor and desperate escaping starvation.
-The Ulster American Folk Park, which tells the emigrant story, evokes the terrible conditions aboard ships sailing from Belfast and Derry.
+The Ulster American Folk Park in County Tyrone tells the emigrant story and evokes the terrible conditions aboard ships sailing from Belfast and Derry.

 Triumphs and tragedy

 By the end of the century, Belfast was one of the leading industrial centres of the United Kingdom, indeed the world, and the largest, most prosperous city in Ireland.
 Belfast's most imposing architecture dates from this period; the magnificent Belfast City Hall exudes civic affluence and pride.
 Northern Ireland also enjoyed a reputation for science and innovation, producing some of the most influential inventors of the era.
 The Ulster Folk &Transport Museum celebrates the contributions of Dunlop, Ferguson and their colleagues.